Governors Annual Statement and Impact Report 2018-19

 The governing body, the head teacher and senior management team and indeed all members of staff are constantly striving to improve, develop the school and improve outcomes for pupils.
 This was recognised by OFSTED in their January 2016 inspection “ Leaders at all levels are uncompromising in their commitment to improving the life chances of disadvantaged pupils” during which the school maintained its status of Good.

 There has been effective allocation and imaginative use of Sports funding so as to further inspire and up skill teaching staff and pupils.
-The school has been successful in achieving the Silver Active Mark.
+The school has been successful in achieving the Silver Active Mark for the second continuous year.

 Silver RE Quality Mark